-The Company has received annual confirmations of independence from each of the independent non-executive Directors, pursuant to Rule 3.13 of the Listing Rules.
+The Company has received annual confirmations of independence from each of the INEDs, pursuant to Rule 3.13 of the Listing Rules.
 The Company considers them to be independent.

 Directors' and Chief Executives' Interests and Short Positions in Shares, Underlying Shares and Debentures